Update - 23 March 2021

 Given the physical distancing restrictions, the IAC Directions Hearing was held by video conference using Zoom at 10.00am on Tuesday 27 October 2020.

 Given the physical distancing restrictions, the Inquiry and Advisory Committee Hearing was not able to be conducted in person.

-The Public Hearing will be conducted by video conference using Zoom in the week commencing 30 November 2020 and run for two weeks.
+The Public Hearing will be conducted by video conference using Zoom in the week commencing 30 November 2020 and run until 16 December 2020.

-A timetable for the Public Hearing will be published after the Directions Hearing.
 The purpose of the Public Hearing is to give people an opportunity to speak in support of their written submission.
-The Public Hearing is open for anyone to attend.

 Privacy and Intellectual Property

 Please note that your submission will be treated as a public document in accordance with the Privacy Collection Notice which can be accessed through Document Library) which may include provisions to other parties and display in the Hearing.
 You should not include any other personal information in the submission, such as email and phone details, unless that information can be made publicly available.
 You can request access to your personal information held by the Department of Environment, Land, Water and Planning by contacting the Freedom of Information Unit on (03) 9637 8186 or FOI.email@example.com

 This Privacy Collection Notice relates to all submissions collected in relation to the Yan Yean Road (Stage 2) Upgrade Project Inquiry and Advisory Committee (the ‘IAC’).
 Planning Panels Victoria (PPV) is providing administrative services to the IAC.

 Your submission has been collected by the IAC for the purpose of helping to develop its advice to the Minister for Planning in accordance with the Terms of Reference.

 Natural justice to participants and transparency are important parts of the IAC process.
 In meeting its legislative requirements and complying with the Terms of Reference, the IAC may do the following with your submission: